-- Probably the most disappointment regarding the results lies with the regulators that are expected to police these behaviours (e.g. APRA & ASIC, many others.
-Definitely not the ATO – I have the utmost respect for our benevolent tax overlords.)
+- Probably the most disappointment regarding the results lies with the regulators that are expected to police these behaviours (e.g. APRA & ASIC, many others)

 - APRA releases a report questioning CBA’s handling of cyber risks, especially privacy

-- Escalate your IT management, including IT security functions to the big table
+- Escalate the IT management, including IT security functions to more management dialogues

-- Prepare for the worst – you do it for crisis management, a shooter-on-site incident will most likely be less crippling to the business than say, losing all your customer data to the dark web.
+- Prepare for the worst – A crisis management process will most likely be less crippling to the business than say, losing all your customer data to the dark web.

-- Incident response planning and TESTING – your incident response strategy is only as good as its last test
+- Incident response planning and Penetration Testing – An incident response strategy is only as good as its last test

 - Get some advice.
 Helping organisations reduce their exposure to cyber risk and respond to incidents is what we do.
 It is better to engage with us before the rain